jxkx1/jxkx1.github.io/_posts/2025-10-07-theappisdown.md

 - **Flag:** `ECSC{coiGjDtYJcufqrd7w6XtA8a}`

 The flag is the attacker's wallet address that was receiving the stolen cryptocurrency.
 The malware was hijacking XMLHttpRequest to intercept POST requests and replace any `coin_send` addresses with the attacker's wallet.
-Pretty sneaky supply chain attack!